 Although the process itself is not complicated, the results may surprise you—in fact, they could work against you.
-Filing to increase your VA disability rating can actually result in VA lowering your disability rating if the VA determines that your condition has improved.
+Filing to increase your VA disability rating can actually result in the VA lowering your disability rating if the VA determines that your condition has improved.

 Reasons for Filing to Increase Your Rating That Will Not Increase Your Rating

 You should consider filing to increase your rating if you feel your service-connected disability has worsened or maybe you feel as though your rating never properly captured the severity of your condition.
 But do not request this increase for any of the following reasons:

 - You are in financial trouble

 - A cost of living increase has placed a strain on your livelihood

 If any of the above reasons match your motive for filing for a rate increase, be prepared for the VA not granting your increase request.

 How to File to Increase Your VA Disability Rating

 You can file to increase your VA disability rating by completing and submitting to the VA Regional Office (VARO) a Form 21-526EZ.
 You should also include a statement that your disability or condition has worsened.

 How Filing for an Increased Rating Might Lower Your Rating